Romans 3:21-31

 The Roles of Law & Faith in Justification: Four Questions (3:27-31)

 Faith or Law: the Right Principle for Justification.
-You cannot pickup a slip of paper with the largest magnet in the world because, for that material, magnetism is the wrong principle.
-You cannot pick up a steel paper clip with static electricity because, for that material, it is the wrong principle.
+An important thing to understand in Romans is the proper principle for justification.
+It is vitial to understand that justification is by faith alone.
+Romans explains to us why justification cannot be by works; i.e. that works is the wrong principle.
+As an illustration, consider two objects: a slip of paper and a steel paper clip.
+You cannot pickup the slip of paper with a magnet, no matter how large the magnet is, because for that material, magnetism is the wrong principle.
+No can you pick up a steel paper clip with static electricity, because for that material, it is the wrong principle.
 But on the other hand, a magnet can pick up a paper clip and static electricity can pick up a slip of paper.
 Why? because those are the correct principles applied!
 The same is true of justification.
 Works of law will never succeed in justifying a person because God has told us that the law is the wrong principle.
 Instead faith – simple faith – is what justifies a person, because that is the principle on which God works.
 In Romans 4 Paul backs up this claim with the support of the Old Testament scriptures, showing that even in the Old Testament God has always justified by faith.

 Magnetism Static Electricity